Jack Ma makes his first public appearance in months - KION546

 Ma had not made a public appearance or social media post since late October, just over a week before Alibaba’s financial affiliate Ant Group was scheduled to list on the Shanghai and Hong Kong stock exchanges.
 The IPO was blocked at the last minute by Chinese regulators, and his companies have since been targeted as part of an escalating crackdown on tech by Beijing.

-Alibaba’s Hong Kong-listed shares surged more than 9% on Wednesday after the video was published.
-The gains put the stock on pace for its best day since last July, helping to erase some of the losses that have piled up since Ant Group’s IPO was pulled.
+Alibaba’s Hong Kong-listed shares surged 8.5% on Wednesday after the video was published.
+The gains helped the stock notch its best day since last July, helping to erase some of the losses that have piled up since Ant Group’s IPO was pulled.
 The stock also powered a broader rally in Chinese tech stocks that trade in Hong Kong.

 Reached for comment Wednesday, Alibaba referred CNN Business to a statement released by the Jack Ma Foundation, his philanthropic organization.
 The foundation said that Ma participated in an online award ceremony Wednesday for teachers called the Rural Teacher Initiative, which it created.